 In 20 years between the original and now, there’s a surprising audio consistency.
-In DTS-HD 7.1, the additional speakers extend the space, although surrounds fail in being pronounced.
+In DTS-HD 7.1 (Atmos on the UHD), the additional speakers extend the space, although surrounds fail in being pronounced.
 They accentuate.
 At their best, when Liam Hemsworth flies a ship through a debris field and things clank on the hull, it’s loud.
 Otherwise, they generally service pans and lasers.
 In the midst of entire cities lifted from the ground, debris fields stay evened out.
 The lack of aggression is odd, although Independence Day: Resurgence does offer accuracy.

 The winning point goes to LFE, scaling up the planet-sized alien ships as they roll overhead.
 Weight is added to their approach.
 Explosions hit with force, and when a city comes tumbling down, the impact sends the sub into overdrive.
 A sizable finale needs similar girth.
 Footsteps from a mammoth alien stomp about, while laser strikes leave a mark.
 To its credit, surrounds pick up too as the ships form a whirlwind of sorts.